Last Updated on November 8, 2020

-Ecola State Park is not one to miss while traveling through Oregon.
+Ecola State Park, stretching along 9 miles of coastline, is one to not miss while traveling through Oregon.
 On a clear day, it is the perfect vantage point to see the Pacific Coast, Cannon Beach and Haystack Rock.
+The hiking, picnicking, tide-pooling, surfing and wildlife observation make Ecola State park a great year-round destination.

 If you have some extra time, there are also some hiking trails that will take you to some great viewpoints.
 Many of the best hikes can be found in Ecola State Park, accessed via Ecola Park Road at the north end of Cannon Beach.
 The Park offers options for easy, paved accessible trails from the Ecola Point viewpoint to options for longer multiple mile hikes.
 Hikers can combine trails for even longer treks.
 An Oregon State Parks pass, Oregon Pacific Coast Passport or $5 day-use fee is required for parking.